 Ride Quality: Many of the bits and pieces hiding behind the gorgeous exterior of the Captur have been borrowed from the Duster.
 This has enabled the Captur to carry forward the ride quality which is as sumptuous as the SUV it is based on.
 It just irons out bumps for you without making a fuss.
 Even with an unladen ground clearance of 210mm, the Captur’s composed characteristics almost nullifies the expected body roll from a tall-boy design in a fast corner.

-Standard Equipment: Renault is planning on launching just two variants of the Captur in India.
+Standard Equipment: Renault has launched the Captur in four variants in India - RXE, RXL, RXT and India exclusive ‘Platine’.
 While it is a different approach to what other carmakers are doing in the segment, Renault seems to have understood the pulse of potential customers.
 The standard equipment list includes dual airbags, ABS, EDB, brake assist, ISOFIX child seat anchorages, automatic climate control, 16-inch alloy wheels, and first-in-class LED headlamps.

 Customisation Options: You can make your Captur stand out from the rest of the crowd with the customisation options that Renault will offer.
 There are two standard kits - Urban Connect and Diamond Deck - both of which include a funky roof wrap.
 Apart from these you can get a chrome accessory pack which, needless to say, will make the car more shiny.
 If none of those float your boat, Renault will also offer a la-carte options in the form of seat covers, mirror covers, etc.

 Features: The standard equipment list is impressive.
-But so is the rest of the feature list which will be offered with the Captur.
-Everything from a push button start, sweeping LED turn indicators (like the ones found on expensive Audi cars), a touchscreen infotainment system with built-in navigation, a 6-speaker Arkamys-tuned music system, LED fog lamps with cornering functionality and hill start assist will keep you satisfied.
+But so is the rest of the feature list which is offered with the Captur.
+Everything from a push button start, sweeping LED turn indicators (like the ones found on expensive Audi cars), a touchscreen infotainment system with built-in navigation, a 6-speaker Arkamys-tuned music system, LED fog lamps with cornering functionality and hill start assist keeps you satisfied.